PACE-RAG: Patient-Aware Contextual and Evidence-Constrained RAG for Clinical Drug Recommendation: Experimental Results

-\paragraph{Comparison with large-scale models.} Furthermore, we evaluated our framework against models with significantly larger parameter capacities models (Table~\ref{tab:big_model_results_parkinson},~\ref{tab:big_model_results_mimic}).
-We conducted a comparative analysis using local, open-source models, including Qwen2.5-14B, 32B, and 72B.
-PACE-RAG (Qwen3-8B) consistently outperforms these significantly larger dense models, validating its superior reasoning efficiency.
+\paragraph{Comparison with large-scale models.} Furthermore, we evaluated our framework against models with significantly larger parameter capacities \add{ (Table~\ref{tab:main_results_combined}). } We conducted a comparative analysis using local, open-source models, including Qwen2.5-14B, 32B, and 72B.
+PACE-RAG with Qwen3-8B consistently outperforms these significantly larger dense models, validating its superior reasoning efficiency.
 These results demonstrate that PACE-RAG enables efficient on-premise clinical deployment, offering a cost-effective alternative to large-scale models.

-\paragraph{Specialist evaluation.} To assess the reasoning capabilities of PACE-RAG, we performed a blinded human evaluation with two Parkinson’s disease specialists.
+\paragraph{Specialist evaluation.} To assess the reasoning capabilities of PACE-RAG, we performed a blinded human evaluation with three Parkinson’s disease specialists.
 Using the HPH dataset, we provided model-generated responses to the experts to examine how closely each model’s reasoning process resembles that of experienced clinicians.
 The specialists conducted a comparative evaluation of PACE-RAG and the Guideline RAG across six criteria: Clinical Accuracy, Safety, Faithfulness, Clinical Reasoning, Clinical Usefulness, and Overall Preference.
 For each comparison, evaluators selected the preferred response (Win) or indicated that both responses were comparable (Tie).
 Detailed descriptions of each evaluation criterion are provided in Appendix~\ref{app:human_eval_protocol}.

 As illustrated in Figure~\ref{fig:specialist_results}, PACE-RAG achieved a 70\% Win/Tie rate in Overall Preference.
 Across all other clinical dimensions, our framework’s Win/Tie rates consistently exceeded 70\% when compared against Guideline RAG.
 These results demonstrate that PACE-RAG’s performance is not merely a statistical improvement but represents a clinically valid approach.
-The specialists' preference indicates that the model produces clinically sound rationales that align closely with the intuitive reasoning of experienced practitioners.
+The specialists' preference indicates that the model produces clinically sound rationales that align closely with the intuitive reasoning of experienced practitioners. \add{ A comparison with TreatRAG based on specialist evaluation is provided in Appendix~\ref{app:treatrag_speciality_evaluation}. }